Summary

 Explore

-Students further try to define the generational slang using context clues.
+Students define generational slang using context clues.

 Explain